-UBB supports total power consumption up to 12KW with multiple scale up and scale out topologies based solution providers product definition
+UBB supports total power consumption up to 12KW with multiple scale up and scale out topologies based on solution providers product definitions.

 UBB supports industrial latest technologies with SerDes speed rate at 112G-PAM4 and cooling solutions.

 2.4.
 Sustainability